robertoash/toca_dbt/toca_dbt/README.md

     - tags: hourly // could be tweaked based on usage and freshness requirements downstream
 - Assumptions:
     - Sales data included: high freshness requirements

-### dim_product

-    ```json
-    {
-        "materialization": "table",
-        "cluster by": "product_type, product_subtype",
-        "tags": "daily"
-    }
-    ```

-- Reasoning:
-    - materialization: table // it is a small dataset that is pretty static
-    - cluster_by: none // this is is a small dataset
-    - tags: daily // products won't change categories frequently
-- Assumptions:
-    - Non-sales data: low freshness requirements
-    - This data is expected to grow up to 20x over time (from 198 products)

 ### exchange_rates_scd